luco2018/Intel-HPC-Container/containers/namd/README.md

         $ source /opt/intel/psxe_runtime/linux/bin/compilervars.sh intel64
         $ ./namd2 +p 40 apoa1.namd +pemap 0-39

 > PS.
-You can choose to run with your prefered workload.
-The container should have your home directory mounted or you can bind your prefered directory.
+You can choose to run with your preferred workload.
+The container should have your home directory mounted or you can bind your preferred directory.
 [See here](https://singularity.lbl.gov/docs-mount)

 Example to run with your custom workload: